pokealarm/pokealarm/docs/getting-started/installation.rst

 -------------------------------------

 1. **Clone a local copy of PokeAlarm** - Navigate a new folder to install PokeAlarm in (It is recommended you store it in a different folder than your scanner).
 In a terminal, run the command
    ``git clone https://github.com/PokeAlarm/PokeAlarm.git`` to create a local copy of the project.
 This create a folder called 'PokeAlarm' that will contain the application.

-2. **Install the Requirements** - In a terminal, naviagate into the root folder of your PA installation.
+2. **Install the Requirements** - In a terminal, navigate into the root folder of your PA installation.
 Run ``pip install -r requirements.txt --upgrade``.
    This will install and update the modules that PokeAlarm needs to run.

 3. **Configure PokeAlarm** - Next you need to configure PokeAlarm.

-   - :doc:`../configuration/Server-Settings` let you configure things like host IP, port, language, and more.
+   - :doc:`../configuration/server-settings` let you configure things like host IP, port, language, and more.
    - :doc:`../configuration/filters/index` represent which Events trigger
      notifications.
 You will need to create a filters file before starting PA.